 FlashCut CNC offers a set of preconfigured alternatives for visualizing and manipulating pipe joints, in drawings that contain pipe parts.
-These advanced features will be detailed in a future version of this manual.
 The figure below shows the 3D preview window and the parameters pane.

 Connection Properties

 Configurable parameters include Tilt, Yaw, and Primary Axial Rotation, in degrees